Please note: this page is currently under construction!

 After taking the Canadian Securities Course, Maureen helped form the ‘Pick Up Investors’ Club’ in the late 80’s, and for over 20 years a group of farmers met to discuss crop pricing, management practices, and financial issues important to agriculture.

 As a passionate community volunteer Maureen Agar has been President of Seaforth Minor Hockey, Chair of School Parent Councils, and Director/Secretary of Huron East/Seaforth Community Development Trust.

-Maureen now is Chair of the Seaforth Country Classic, Secretary of the Seafoth BIA, and a Director of Community Futures Huron.
+Maureen now is Chair of the Seaforth Country Classic, Secretary of the Seaforth BIA, and a Director of Community Futures Huron.
 Maureen loves the community she adopted and recognizes that to have a vibrant community it is very important to be involved.

 John Kiser has worked in the financial services industry since 1986, and joined the Libro Credit Union team in 2012.
 He graduated with a Bachelor of Education in Adult Education (BEd ADED) from Brock University and holds a Business Administration & Marketing Diploma from Fanshawe College.
 As a Coach, John focuses on helping Owners achieve financial prosperity.

 Now retired, Keith Roulston was the founder and long-time publisher of North Huron Publishing Company Inc., a community-owned company that publishes The Citizen, The Rural Voice and Stops Along the Way.
 He was co-founder of the Blyth Festival.